Creating Silicone Moulds: Material Behaviour and the Discipline of Precision

 Precision as Discipline, Not Perfection

-These refinements did not make the process easier.
-They made it more deliberate.
+These adjustments did not simplify the process.
+They made it intentional.

 What This Stage Established